 However, a care management program can only improve patient care if the organization can implement it in a financially sustainable way.
 The goal of bringing together clinicians, financial team members, and data analysts is to build a program that can sustainably provide high-quality care and improve the quality of life for patients and lower total medical expense resulting in returns on investment for the program.

-1. 45% reduction in ED visits for COPD patients
+1. 45% reduction in emergency department visits for COPD patients through analytics

 These results were seen by mature organizations with well-established care management programs.
 In general, organizations embarking on care management journeys should expect a roughly 0-5% improvement in any given metric.

 Learn more about maximizing the value of care management programs